hassan-badat/hassan_fullstack_portfolio/README.md

 ./routes/v1/*
 ```

+### Aggregation Framework

+I am fairly familiar with [MongoDB's aggregation framework](https://docs.mongodb.com/manual/aggregation/).
+Checkout the following files to see some use cases.

 ### Writing Clean and Readable code

 Take a look at the main server file to see how I break up the code to prevent any file from becoming too large.